Dakos Salad Recipe

 Ingredients

-• 3 small rusks, you can substitute a hearty whole grain bread that’s been set out to become dry.
+- 3 small rusks - you can substitute a hearty whole grain bread that has been set out to become dry

 Instructions

-1. Place the rusks or dried bread on a large plate and sprinkle with a bit of water.
-About 3 small rusks per person.
+- place the rusks or dried bread on a large plate and sprinkle with a bit of water.

-4. Top with chunks of feta cheese and capers.
+- top with chunks of feta and capers.

 Looks delicious!
 I love bread salads (probably becasue I love bread more than salad)/